top of page

 By comparison, the J-SCAR includes the detection of HHV-6 viral reactivation.
 If present, the Japanese refer to the condition as DIHS (Drug-induced hypersensitivity syndrome).

 It’s important to note that while these tools are helpful, some of the scoring criteria are for symptoms that may occur later in the disease or may be transient and not detectable at the time of diagnostic testing.
-The golden rule should be to assume DRESS in a patient who’s taken medication and presents with; fever, rash, facial edema/swelling and enlarged lymph nodes.
+The golden rule should be to assume DRESS in a patient who’s taken medication and presents with delayed symptoms of: fever, rash, facial edema/swelling, and enlarged lymph nodes.

 WHAT KINDS OF LABORATORY TESTS SHOULD WE BE LOOKING AT?